prash29/VaccineNotifier/README.md

 ## VaccineNotifier

-VaccineNotifier will periodically check the CoWIN portal to find availability of vaccination slots for one or more PIN codes and your age.
+VaccineNotifier will periodically check the CoWIN portal to find availability of vaccination slots.
+In the config file (explained below), you can enter one or more PIN codes, your age, your choice of vaccine and which dose.
 If it finds available slots, it will send you an email.
-(Once an email has been sent, the script waits for an hour to send you the next update)
+(Once an email has been sent, the script waits for half an hour to send you the next update)

 It is extremely easy to use this.
 Here are the steps to be followed: